Bon Ami: 19th century

 The original Bon Ami formula was developed in 1886 by the J. T. Robertson Soap Company as a gentler alternative to quartz-based scouring powders available in stores.
 In those days, scouring powder was made from tallow and finely ground quartz.
 When quartz was mined, it was entwined with feldspar, and the two had to be separated by hand.
 The feldspar was discarded until Robertson discovered that this soft mineral could be combined with soap to create a less-abrasive product that would clean without scratching, resulting in the Bon Ami product.

 Bon Ami was originally manufactured in a factory in Glastonbury, Connecticut, which later moved to Manchester in the 1880s.

 As of 1896, Bon Ami was a common product in northeastern United States households.
-The chick and slogan "hasn't scratched yet!" are textbook examples of an early American trademark.
-Consumers in the late 1800s understood that a newborn chick doesn't scratch the ground for three days, thus the correlation with the non-scratching benefits of Bon Ami.
+The slogan "hasn't scratched yet!" is an early American trademark.